+Letters of credit represent performance guarantees issued to support the Company's performance obligations on major construction projects.
 The Company has authorized operating letters of credit facilities totalling \$150,000.
-At December 31, 2022, the facilities were drawn for outstanding letters of credit of \$51,627 (December 31, 2021 - \$67,426).
+At December 31, 2023, the facilities were drawn for outstanding letters of credit of \$38,853 (December 31, 2022 - \$51,627).
 All letters of credit issued under these facilities are supported by the pledge of Company-owned financial instruments, including cash, or through a guarantee from Export Development Canada ("EDC").

 The Company has an agreement with EDC to provide performance security guarantees of up to \$100,000 for letters of credit issued by financial institutions on behalf of the Company.
 The Company uses this facility when letters of credit have been issued as contract security for projects that qualify for EDC coverage.
-At December 31, 2022, EDC has issued performance security guarantees totalling \$51,537 (December 31, 2021 -\$67,289).
+At December 31, 2023, EDC has issued performance security guarantees totalling \$38,763 (December 31, 2022 - \$51,537).

-The letters of credit represent performance guarantees issued to support the Company's performance obligations on major construction projects.
-These letters of credit are supported through the hypothecation of certain financial instruments having a market value at December 31, 2022 of \$90 (December 31, 2021 -\$139).
+The remaining letters of credit are supported through the hypothecation of certain financial instruments having a market value at December 31, 2023 of \$90 (December 31, 2022 - \$90).